ZGwtao/seL4_libs-vbtalloc-extension/README.md

 # CapBuddy MM support based on seL4 LibOS utils
-This project aims to provide an example implementation of the CapBuddy memory management support based on the seL4 LibOS.
-We construct a Library OS that supports the CapBuddy implementation using the seL4 microkernel and components from seL4_Libs.
-The CapBuddy MM support is now implemented as a utility outside ofthe real untypd object allocator.
-When an allocation for any frame object is made, CapBuddy checks if the memory pools are empty (available).
-If they are empty, it returns a frame metadata (seL4_CPtr).
-If they are not empty, CapBuddy attempts to construct a new memory pool (a vbt-tree within allocman) by allocating an untyped object from the real untyped object allocator, then repeat the allocation procedure.
+This project aims to provide an example implementation of the ```CapBuddy``` memory management support based on seL4 LibOS utilities.
+CapBuddy MM support is now implemented as a buffer utility besides real untyped allocator (i.e. *allocman*).
+When receiving *alloc* demands, it will at first hand check if the memory pools are empty or not.
+If so, it returns a metadata describing an available memory region (i.e. capability pointers of contiguous frames), otherwise, by retyping and slicing an untyped object (size: 4M) into a batch of frame objects (size: 4K), one new memory pool will be created.

 ## Overview
 *Major modifications in seL4_Libs project:*